 Santa Clara Pueblo is a Tewa Indian settlement along the Rio Grande in north-central New Mexico that has been home to these Puebloans for hundreds of years.
 Established in about 1550, the pueblo, Kha’po Owingeh, is a member of the Eight Northern Pueblos of the Tewa-speaking Pueblo Indians.

-However, pressures from the Franciscan priests to convert the Tewa people to Catholicism and Spanish demands on native labor fostered resentment in the pueblos which led to the Great Pueblo Revolt in 1680.
-By that time, the Santa Clara people had already abandoned the mission and joined with the others to fight against the Spanish royal government.
+However, pressures from the Franciscan priests to convert the Tewa people to Catholicism and Spanish demands on native labor fostered resentment in the pueblos, which led to the Great Pueblo Revolt in 1680.
+By then, the Santa Clara people had abandoned the mission and joined others to fight against the Spanish royal government.
 During the revolt, the original chapel was destroyed.
 The revolt resulted in the Spanish leaving New Mexico for the next 12 years.

 Although the people of Santa Clara were resilient, the colonial period adobe church was not standing the test of time well.
-The 1758 building lasted until around 1909 when the old church was given a more “modern” peaked roof, and the old vigas that provided structure and support for the walls were removed.
+The 1758 building lasted until around 1909, when the old church was given a more “modern” peaked roof, and the old vigas that provided structure and support for the walls were removed.
 Unfortunately, the building collapsed as a result of the changes.
-Several years later, a new church was built in 1918, which continues to stand today.
+Several years later, a new church was built in 1918, which still stands today.

 The people of Santa Clara Pueblo survived the Spanish Colonial, Mexican, and American political control of the larger region and today are members of the Eight Northern Pueblos.
 Santa Clara Pueblo is listed in the National Register of Historic Places as a historic district, and the tribe is federally recognized.
 The Santa Clara Pueblo is the second largest of the Tewa-speaking Pueblos.
 The pueblo complex’s historic section consists of one and two-story adobe houses surrounding two main plazas with two rectangular ceremonial kivas and the church.

 Today the Santa Clara Indians are noted for arts, crafts, and black polished and red polychrome pottery and provide recreational opportunities and tours to the ancient 740-room Puye Cliff Dwellings.
 The pueblo welcomes visitors and is open daily.
-Visitors to the pueblo must check-in at the governor’s office, where photography, sketching, and video recording permits are available throughout most of the year, except for feast days.
+Visitors to the pueblo must check in at the governor’s office, where photography, sketching, and video recording permits are available most of the year, except for feast days.

 The pueblo is located about two miles south of Española, New Mexico, on NM Highway 30.
-The pueblo is located between Ohkay Owingeh to the north and San Ildefonso Pueblo to the south.
+The pueblo is between Ohkay Owingeh Pueblo and San Ildefonso Pueblo, to the south.
 The Pojoaque Pueblo is also nearby.

 Santa Clara Pueblo